ihdia/docvisor/pages/fullyAutomatic/fa_setup.md

     5. `metrics`:**dict**
     6. `collection`:**string**

 `groundTruth` and `modelPrediction` are lists of points, and are of the form `[[x1,y1],[x2,y2], ... , [xn,yn]]`. `groundTruth` is required, but `modelPrediction` need not exist for every region.
-Similarly, `regionLabel` and `id` are required, but `metrics` and `collection` are not. `regionLabel` is the region class label for that particular region. `metrics` can have the values of various metrics with which the user can sort the data by during visualization. `collection` is additional information pertaining to the collection from which the document was obtained.
+Similarly, `regionLabel` and `id` are required, but `metrics` and `collection` are not. `regionLabel` is the region class label for that particular region. `metrics` can have the values of various metrics with which the user can sort the data by during visualization. `collection` is additional information pertaining to the collection from which the image was obtained.

 ### Step 1.4 Updating the Config File